barktler/Barktler/documents/manually-trigger-hooks.md

 }
 ```

-The above example called `super._requestForPendingRequest(request)` for cancelling support.
-But the validation, processing and side effect execution are skipped due to the response uncertainty.
-In case of that, calling `super._triggerPostHook(responseData)` will ensure post hook executed manually.
+The above example is called `super._requestForPendingRequest(request)` for canceling support.
+But the validation, processing, and side effect execution are skipped due to the response uncertainty.
+In case of that, calling `super._triggerPostHook(responseData)` will ensure the post hook is executed manually.

 Function `super._triggerPostHook(responseData)` return new `responseData` that got processed or `null`.
 Returning `null` indicates the validation failing.